Paqmind/css-positioning/README.md

 ### Inline Blocks

+\- horizontal only

+\+ can be centered along the main axis

+\- no alignment along the cross axis

 \- absorb whitespace as characters (as all inline elements)

 \- can't force items to have equal height